headstone cleaning

 BLACK MOLD

 Yes, bleach can kill black mold.
-Although mold grows on moist surfaces, you can use bleach to destroy it on hard surfaces.
-However, it would be best not to use bleach to kill mold that grows on absorbent or porous surfaces because mold on absorbent materials spreads its roots deep.
-You only wipe the mold from the surfaces when you use bleach to kill them, which means that it will re-emerge after a short while.
+Although mold grows on moist surfaces, you can use bleach to eliminate it on hard surfaces.
+However, it is best not to use bleach to kill mold that grows on absorbent or porous surfaces because mold on these materials sends its roots deep.
+When using bleach to kill mold, you are only wiping it from the surfaces, meaning it will likely reappear shortly.
+Over the years, while cleaning many cemetery headstones and markers, we have found that D/2 (Biological Solution) works best for our business.
+However, some scrubbing and rinsing equipment is necessary to see a noticeable difference.
+This method will destroy the mold spores or roots, preventing them from returning.

-We recommend that most plot owners use a less aggressive method: Wet&Forget, available at most stores.
-This effortless and quick procedure will also weather the mold away over time.
+We recommend that most plot owners use a less aggressive method: Wet&Forget, which is available at most stores.
+This simple and quick procedure will also weather the mold away over time.

-Clause: Because of the uneven surface and texture, ceramic or engraved pictures, and custom artwork available on monuments and headstones, the bio cleaning and removal of stains, mold, fungus, mildew, lichens, and air pollutants from cemetery monuments/headstones will require further removal by the biological nature over time.
+Clause: Because of the uneven surface and texture, ceramic or engraved pictures, and custom artwork found on monuments and headstones, the bio cleaning and removal of stains, mold, fungus, mildew, lichens, and air pollutants from cemetery monuments and headstones will require further biological treatment over time.